Business Liquidation: What It Is and Why It Happens

 FAQs

-Liquidate means winding up the affairs of a business by selling the assets of the company to pay off liabilities.
-When a business goes into liquidation, this usually (but not always) means they’re paying their creditors the amounts owed and shutting up shop for good.
+Liquidate means winding up the affairs of a business by selling assets to pay off liabilities.
+When a business goes into liquidation, this usually (but not always) means it’s paying its creditors the amount owed and closing up shop for good.

 The FEG is a last-resort scheme that ensures employees receive financial assistance if they’re let go during insolvency.
 It’s essentially a safety net for Australian employees when the worst-case scenario happens.